A curation of the latest news in eCommerce, logistics, and tech in Southeast Asia and beyond.

 While this means that Jack Ma has been able to pull off a difficult feat in entrepreneurship – to make himself redundant, Alibaba is still not in the clear from domestic threats that are rising to challenge the platform.
 With sites like JD and Pinduoduo reporting great sales figures at Q2 2019, Alibaba would need to step up its game with its new leader at the helm.

-On the flipside, ‘underdeveloped’ warehousing in China could be an opportunity for real estate investors.
+On the flipside, ‘underdeveloped’ warehousing in China could be an opportunity for real estate investors5.
 Estimates show that 98% of existing warehouses in China are “old stock,” and only around 2% are “modern warehousing”, meaning China’s warehousing capabilities are not up to par to fulfil eCommerce demands of timely delivery and optimised inventory management systems.

 One way to fill this gap isn’t necessarily adding more warehousing space, but by upgrading current spaces to accommodate more B2C orders and to retrain warehouse workers to fulfil orders via pick and pack services.
 While this provides an opportunity for those looking to enter China’s domestic market, selecting a geographically strategic city like Shenzhen may position any businesses better to take on an international market.

-TradeGlobal and Jagged Peak are filing for bankruptcy protection while Singpost continues to search for buyers.
+TradeGlobal and Jagged Peak are filing for bankruptcy protection6 while Singpost continues to search for buyers.
 The eCommerce businesses had filed for relief under Chapter 11, which protects the business while they continue to explore options.
 The postal company is also not going to include the two businesses in their financial reports moving forward, which signals Singpost’s formal exit from the US eCommerce market.

 Want to clear customs in Southeast Asian countries like a pro?
 Get our customs clearance guide to find out how!